Ares-Developers/Ares-docs/ui-features/modinfo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The following settings describe your mod and give it a name and a version
 number to uniquely identify your mod.
-These tags are at the moment purely
+These tags are important for savegames to
+distinguish files from different mods or different versions of the same mod, and
-diagnostic - they are not shown anywhere in game, but they will be printed out
+they are also printed out in :file:`debug.log` to aid diagnosing problems.

-in :file:`debug.log`.
+It is highly recommended to set those to meaningful individual values.

 Both can be defined in :file:`uimd.ini`: